mayuranalyst/H-M-Analysis/README.md

 Link to the website: https://www2.hm.com/en_us/women/products/view-all.html

-I have just scraped onethird of the available data on this page(i.e. I scraped 1079 prodcuts out of total around 3000 availbe on the website)
-I have scraped the offical website of H&M to derive insights on Women's clothing, category: All for the following fields:
+In the exploratory data analysis project, I have scraped the offical website of H&M to derive insights on Women's clothing (category: All) for the following fields:
 1. Item name
 2. Discounted Price (In my entire analysis I have considered this field as the selling price)
 3. Original Price

+Note: I have just scraped one-third of the available data on this page(i.e. I scraped 1079 products out of total around 3000 availbe on the website)

 This is an exploratory data analysis to derive primary conclusions based on the data.
-The PowerBI visualization is a sample of how i would visualize this data.
+The PowerBI visualization is a sample of how I would visualize this data.
-I have also used Pytho (Jupyter Notebook) to conduct this exploratory Data Analysis
+I have also used Python (Jupyter Notebook) to conduct this exploratory Data Analysis.

+Note: Depending on the availability of data, even more insights can be derived

 Results of this Analysis of this Dataset: